miroslav2077/weroad-challenge-fe/README.md

 - A Travel has a max capacity of 5 seats;
 - After confirming the number of seats to reserve the availability should be granted for 15 minutes before the cart expires;

+### Reasoning behind decisions
+I mostly adhered to nuxt's structure and UI pattern as it's a very convenient and reusable way of developing.
+I used emoji instead of icons just for fast prototyping design and basic tailwind with a little bit of customization.
+I didn't really feel the need to further refactor sections of code into new components as I appreciate low overhead during early phases of development.
+Testing was done using Playwright (e2e) as time was limited, and business logic was mostly based on GraphQL queries.

 ### Challenge based on the following stack:
 - [MySql](https://github.com/mysql/mysql-server)
 - [TypeScript](https://github.com/microsoft/TypeScript)